awsdocs/aws-storagegateway-user-guide/doc_source/configure-multi-nic.md

 1. In the **Navigation** pane of the Storage Gateway console, choose **Gateways** and choose the gateway to which you added the adapter\.
 Confirm that the second IP address is listed in the **Details** tab\.

-For information about local console tasks common to VMware and Hyper\-V host, see [Performing Tasks on the VM Local Console \(Volume and Tape Gateways\)](manage-on-premises-common.md)
+For information about local console tasks common to VMware, Hyper\-V, and KVM hosts, see [Performing Tasks on the VM Local Console \(Volume and Tape Gateways\)](manage-on-premises-common.md)

 ## Configuring Your Gateway for Multiple NICs in Microsoft Hyper\-V Host<a name="MaintenanceMultiNIC-hyperv"></a>